c1894p/fof-frontend/README.md

 #### Description

-Friend or Foe is an app that allows signed in users to create and save a quiz about themselves.
-Once created, they will have the abilityy to share the quiz with their friends and see on how well they may know them.
-Once completed, the user will know who is a friend or who is a foe!
+Friend or Foe is an app that allows users to create and save a quiz about themselves.
+Once created, they will have the ability to share the quiz with their friends in order to see how well they may know them.
+Once completed, the user will know if the player is a friend or a foe!
 #### Live Links

 Frontend: [https://lit-brook-00092.herokuapp.com/](https://lit-brook-00092.herokuapp.com/)